frankburgs/frankburgs.github.io/readme.md

 - SDS's, TDS's, fact sheets, etc.
 - Linked to line item and dropdown menu.

-🦺 find legal requirement for signage legibility and or condition.
+🦺 find legal requirement for signage legibility (or 'condition').

-✅ Restructure.

-## Folder structure

-### Style folder
-- 🌈print.css
-- 📁 bootstrap folder